Our stance on Open Science

-We have an open-by-default policy, meaning that we assume that software and data will be made openly available under permissive licenses (CC-BY, BSD, etc.) unless there is a very good reason not to (PII or other restrictions).
+We have an open-by-default policy, meaning that we assume that software and data will be made openly available under permissive licenses (CC-BY, BSD, etc.) unless there is a very good reason not to (like PII or other restrictions).

 General guidelines on openness